JoeLumbley/Platformer-with-Level-Editor/README.md

 Here's what you can expect to explore with this learning tool:

+### Game Mechanics Exploration

-Game Mechanics Exploration: Gain a deep understanding of physics, collision detection, character movement, and game loops.
+Gain a deep understanding of physics, collision detection, character movement, and game loops.

+### Programming Patterns

-Programming Patterns: Discover common programming patterns used in game development, such as object-oriented design and event handling.
+Discover common programming patterns used in game development, such as object-oriented design and event handling.

 ![050](https://github.com/JoeLumbley/Platformer-with-Level-Editor/assets/77564255/d0e9278d-9556-4c03-a0b7-f1f145438962)

+### Level Design Principles

-Level Design Principles: The level editor component introduces you to key game design principles, covering aspects like level creation, storage, and loading.
+The level editor component introduces you to key game design principles, covering aspects like level creation, storage, and loading.

 ![051](https://github.com/JoeLumbley/Platformer-with-Level-Editor/assets/77564255/02948a84-304d-4132-abc6-52f822e894c2)

+### Sound Integration

-Sound Integration: Learn how to integrate audio assets into your game, including sound effects and music.
+Learn how to integrate audio assets into your game, including sound effects and music.

 In conclusion, "Platformer with Level Editor" provides a comprehensive learning experience, equipping you with the skills to analyze code and lay the foundation for your own game projects.